suit-wg/architecture/draft-ietf-suit-architecture.md

 to offer features like congestion control, flow control, fragmentation and reassembly, and mechanisms to resume interrupted or corrupted transfers.

-These features are most likely offered by code in the application firmware image, or more precisely by the firmware consumer, running on the device rather than by the bootloader itself.
+The features listed above are most likely offered by code in the application firmware image, or more precisely by the firmware consumer, running on the device rather than by the bootloader itself.
 Note that cryptographic algorithms will likely run in a trusted execution